 To disable Background App Refresh you’ll need to:

 - Turn it off for any applications you don’t use.

 You can also turn it completely off if you don’t want to go through your apps one at a time.

 Turn Off Fitness Tracking

-Your iPhone 11/iPhone 11 Pro/iPhone 11 Pro Max comes with a co-processor that tracks your steps and other movements.
+Your phone has a co-processor that tracks your steps and other movements.
 If you use your phone for fitness-related activities, you should keep this feature on.
 If you don’t, try turning it off because it could help you conserve battery.

 - Head into your Settings app.